tae898/on-policy-rl/README.md

 ---

-_This teaching series emphasizes deep understanding over breadth, focusing on the fundamental paradigms that underlie all modern RL algorithms.
+_This learning series emphasizes deep understanding over breadth, focusing on the fundamental paradigms that underlie all modern RL algorithms.
 Each section is designed to build your intuition, technical skills, and appreciation for the elegance and complexity of reinforcement learning._